KevinBasta/vn-engine/use_cases/core.md

 Use Case 1:

-[static]  Characters are loaded into and owned by main() (from file or as static code) [dynamic] Characters are added to a Chapter as references on chapter load
+[static]  Characters are loaded into and owned by main() (from file or as static code) [dynamic] Characters are added to a Chapter as references on chapter load (not needed?)

 [static] Graph contains Nodes and owns all its Nodes [static] Graph and its Nodes are loaded in a chapter (from file or as static code)